 So while we did mess up by going on our walking tour at the end of our stay instead of the beginning, I was very happy with the company we went with.
 After some Googling, I found the Welcome to Vienna free walking tour.
 What stood out to me was that the guides are all Vienna natives, having lived in the city for over 10 years.
 Our guide was great!
 She was really informative and added some cool colour to her stories that I think only a native would be able to add.
 It definitely felt like a richer experience compared to some other walking tours we’ve been on, like the one in Munich led by a Kiwi.

 The biggest lesson we learned from our time in Vienna: We need to come back!
 I would love to come back in the fall and watch performances of the opera, the boys choir and the Lipizzaner horses.
 I want to eat more Viennese food and check out all of the sights we missed.
-I’d love to stay for a couple more days, and maybe leave Ellie at home for this one (as much as we travelling with her).
+I’d love to stay for a couple more days, and check out the Christmas Markets in Vienna in December.

 Have you ever been to Vienna?